 Steve Arrants is a Technical Writer at Agilent Technologies.

-As a long-time technical writer, Steve believes that similar to how there’s technical debt when a developer leaves, the same is true when technical writers leave a company.
+As a long-time technical writer, Steve believes that, as with technical debt when a developer leaves, the same is true when technical writers leave a company.

 “Developers talk about technical debt, but we ignore the debt tech writers create when they leave.”

-He believes that while AI is already assisting technical writers today, humans are always going to be necessary.
-AI may help with “background research and discovering sources” but it doesn’t have the intuition and expertise of a human.
+He believes that while AI is already assisting technical writers today, humans will always be necessary.
+AI may help with “background research and discovering sources,” but it doesn’t have the intuition and expertise of a human.

-In a way, AI may allow technical writers to get more creative because of the time saved using AI-based research.
+In a way, AI may allow technical writers to be more creative by saving time through AI-based research.
 However, for that, writers need to learn how to query AI.

-While companies move toward lower-cost documentation, Steven thinks some companies may use AI to create such documentation, leading to users complaining about missing information.
+While companies move toward lower-cost documentation, Steven thinks some may use AI to generate it, leading users to complain about missing information.
 At that point, customer support may take over.

 At any rate, he believes technical writers need to learn everything about AI and its uses in technical writing to stay ahead of the curve.
 “Learn all you can about AI.
 Use tools such as ChatGPT to get an idea of what you can do.”